joric/oneliners/README.md

 ### Minus-two-liners

-Some leetcode problems may be solved in less than a line, in the function definition, namely:
+Some leetcode problems may be solved in the function definition.

 https://leetcode.com/problems/search-insert-position